 Enterprise provides midstream energy services to producers and consumers of natural gas, NGLs, crude oil, refined products and petrochemicals.
 Its services include: natural gas gathering, treating, processing, transportation and storage; NGL transportation, fractionation and storage; LPG import and export terminals; crude oil gathering and transportation, storage and terminals; and offshore production platforms; petrochemical and refined products transportation and services.
 The company also has a marine transportation business that operates primarily on in inland and Intracoastal Waterway systems in the US and in the Gulf of Mexico.

-Enterprise's revenues declined by 4% in 2012 due to lower energy commodity prices which dragged down NGL, natural gas, and petrochemical and refined products marketing revenues.
-This was partially offset by higher crude oil sales revenues, primarily the result of higher oil prices and an increase in sales volumes.
+After experiencing a revenue dip in 2012 due to lower energy commodity prices which dragged down NGL, natural gas, and petrochemical and refined products marketing revenues, in 2013 Enterprise’s revenues increased by 12%.

 Enterprise's strategy is focused on building and managing an integrated network of midstream energy assets (including salt domes, and fractionation and natural gas processing plants) to take advantage of growing US market demand for natural gas, NGLs, crude oil and refined products.